immutant/immutant.org/news/2011-11-08-deploying-an-application.md

 title: "Getting Started: Deploying a Web Application"
 author: Toby Crawley
 layout: news
+sequence: 1
 tags: [ lein, deploy, tutorial, getting-started, ring ]
 ---

 Welcome back!
-This article covers creating and deploying a basic [Ring] web application to Immutant.
-It is the second installment in a
-[series of tutorials on getting started][getting-started] with Immutant.
-If you haven't read the [first installment][installing], go do so now, since it covers installing Immutant. your first application.
+This article covers creating a basic [Ring] web application and deploying to an Immutant.
+It is the second installment in a [series of tutorials on getting started][getting-started] with Immutant.
+If you haven't read the [first installment][installing], go do so now, since it covers installation and setup.
 This tutorial assumes you are on a *nix system.

 ## Creating an Immutant Clojure application